savanipoojan78/savanipoojan78/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=savanipoojan78.savanipoojan78&style=flat-square&color=0088cc)

-I'm currently working in Optum Technology.
+I'm currently working at Hasura as SRE .
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.I'm currently into Devops and working on my Data Structures and Algorithms 🤓.

 <img align="right" height="250" width="375" alt="" src="https://media.giphy.com/media/Vbtc9VG51NtzT1Qnv1/giphy.gif" />